Professor Robert Patterson Discusses H.R.40 Bill, Offers Suggestions for Reparations

 He adds that this does not only include more accurate representation and reflection of Black experiences, but also must incorporate Black contributions, foundations and epistemologies, in addition to holding elections and appointing people to positions that are reflective of the demographics of this country, but also who are trained in anti-racist behaviors.

 One of the biggest challenges in this work is that the majority of racist ideas and policies are covert rather than overt.
-Patterson has taught several courses on the importance of learning the unconscious, even unintentional nature of racism to Georgetown students.
+Patterson has taught several courses on the importance of learning the unconscious, even the unintentional nature of racism to Georgetown students.

 “It is also paramount that instances of racism, anti-Blackness, white supremacy and white privilege are acknowledged at each point when they arise,” Patterson continues.
-“I am excited for what the H.R.40 commision will be able to enact to combat these issues if it passes in the next Congress.”
+“I am excited for what the H.R.40 commission will be able to enact to combat these issues if it passes in the next Congress.”

 Patterson served as the inaugural chair of the African American Studies Department from 2016-2019.
 He is the author of Destructive Desires: Rhythm and Blues Culture and the Politics of Racial Equality (Rutgers University Press, 2019) and Exodus Politics: Civil Rights and Leadership in African American Literature and Culture (UVA Press, 2013).
 Patterson is also co-editor of The Psychic Hold of Slavery: Legacies in American Expressive Culture (Rutgers University Press, 2016) and editor of the Black Cultural Production After Civil Rights (University of Illinois Press, 2019).